sandeepsinghshekhawat/task-manager-fe/README.md

 # Task Manager Application

-This project has two parts - Front End and Back End and this is Frontend part To run the Task Manager Application you need to run the backend application first.
+This project has two parts - Front End and Back End and this is Frontend part.
+To run the Task Manager Application you need to run the backend application first.